bewcloud/bewcloud/README.md

 ## Community Links

+These are not officially endorsed, but are alternative ways of running bewCloud.

- * [`bewcloud-nixos`](https://gitlab.com/ntninja/bewcloud-nixos/) by @ntninja exposes bewCloud as a NixOS integration as an alternative to using Docker or running the app locally.
+- [`bewcloud-nixos`](https://gitlab.com/ntninja/bewcloud-nixos/) by [@ntninja](https://github.com/ntninja) exposes bewCloud as a NixOS integration as an alternative to using Docker or running the app locally.
-    * For installation and known limitations, please see its [README](https://gitlab.com/ntninja/bewcloud-nixos/-/blob/main/README.md).
+  - For installation and known limitations, please see its [README](https://gitlab.com/ntninja/bewcloud-nixos/-/blob/main/README.md).